Bake It With Love

 panko breaded pickle chips spaced apart on the non stick spray coated air fryer tray

-Serve immediately when done, no one here in my home waits for these to cool any longer than what it takes to put them on a plate 🙂 My family enjoys the standard side of ranch dressing with our air fryer pickles.
-What do you enjoy for dipping??
+Serve immediately when done; no one here in my home waits for these to cool any longer than what it takes to put them on a plate!
+My family enjoys the standard side of ranch dressing with our air fryer pickles, though blue cheese dressing is tasty, too!

 These quick and easy air fryer pickles are a fantastic snack or appetizer with a crispy coating over tender dill pickle chips!